neuronumcybernetics/neuronum/README.md

 pip install neuronum
 ```

-Create your Cell:
+Create your Cell (your secure identity):
 ```sh
 neuronum create-cell
 ```

 or

-Connect your Cell:
+Connect an existing Cell (your secure identity):
 ```sh
 neuronum connect-cell
 ```